ateyapayo/motorola-coding-challenge/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Test

+Run `ng test` to test the project with Karma, to ensure that all functionalities work properly.

 ## Code scaffolding